-If you’re running a business, understanding retained earnings is essential—not just for accountants, but for owners, founders, and decision-makers.
+If you are running a business, understanding retained earnings is essential — not just for accountants, but for owners, founders, and decision-makers.
 Retained earnings reflect how much profit your business keeps after paying out dividends.
-It’s a key indicator of your company’s growth potential and financial health.
+They are a key indicator of your company’s growth potential and financial health.

-In this updated 2025 guide, we’ll break down what retained earnings are, how they’re calculated, where they appear on your balance sheet, and how they influence strategic financial decisions.
+In this updated 2025 guide, we break down what retained earnings are, how they are calculated, where they appear on your balance sheet, and how they influence strategic financial decisions.

 Retained earnings represent the cumulative net income a company has kept rather than distributed as dividends.
-They show the portion of profits reinvested back into the business—for expansion, paying down debt, or funding R&D.
+They show the portion of profits reinvested back into the business — for expansion, paying down debt, or funding research and development.

 Think of retained earnings as your business’s internal savings account for future growth.